 What do Gettysburg, Fort Sumter, ironclads, and cats have in common??
 The Civil War Tails at the Homestead Diorama Museum in Gettysburg!

-Sure, the cat angle is fun, but we want you to learn about the men and women behind the cats.
-As you look at our 3-D rendition of what they experienced, think about how they fought for what they believed in, and how their sacrifice ensured that we would have the rights and the great nation we enjoy now.
+But this is real history with a fun twist.
+As you look at our 3-D rendition of each event and learn the stories behind the dioramas, think about the individuals behind the cats.
+Think about how they fought for what they believed and how their sacrifice ensured that we would have the rights and the great nation we enjoy now.
 This museum is meant to honor their memory by keeping it alive.

 See you soon at Civil War Tails!